Lugano-Paradiso railway station: Services

-The Monte San Salvatore funicular crosses above Lugano-Paradiso railway station on a bridge.
+The Monte San Salvatore funicular crosses above Paradiso railway station on a bridge.
 Its lower terminal is some 350 m walk to the north of the station.

 Urban bus route 1 of the Trasporti Pubblici Luganesi (TPL) serves a stop on the south side of the station, as do regional buses of the AutoPostale to Agnuzzo, Bissone, Carabietta and Morcote.
 TPL urban routes 1 and 2 also serve the Paradiso Gerreta stop some 500 m to the north of the station at Paradiso Gerreta.